Re-Registration of Common Land under Pt 1 of the Commons Act 2006

 More recent work on the rest of the country has produced a corresponding figure for

-will enjoy the special legal protection afforded to common land.
-It will also be
+to the register will enjoy the special legal protection afforded to common land.

-subject to the public access provisions of the Countryside and Rights of Way Act;
+It will also be subject to the public access provisions of the Countryside and Rights

-extend to both walkers and horse-riders).
+access would extend to both walkers and horse-riders).

 Schedule 2 includes related provisions concerning: (i) the bringing onto the registers